coapp/coapp.org/Contest/index.markdown

 ---
 layout: two-column
-title: Contest
+title: Stick-A-Fork-In-CoApp
 rightboxes: [ contest.inc ]
 noleftmenu: true
 ---
-## Your chance to "Stick a fork in Windows"
+## Your chance to "Stick a fork in CoApp"
 ---------------

 We're reaching a stage in the CoApp project where we can really use